yipalan/yipalan.github.io/_posts/2026-04-17-reflections-from-osaka-technology’s-quiet-transformation.md

 ![](/images/osaka2.jpg)

-## Reflections from Osaka: Technology’s Quiet Transformation
+## Reflections from Osaka - Technology’s Quiet Transformation

 Following the intensity of the Kansai Logix trade show, I took a day to walk the streets of Osaka.
 My last visit was four years ago.
 While the city’s soul remains unchanged, the technological “skin” of the city has evolved at a breathtaking pace.